michellelclement/meatblog/README.md

 * Once logged in via one of the many options above, an ‘Add Recipe’ item will appear in the main navigation.
 The Add Recipe page is a simple form-based page which the user can fill out to be able to add their own recipes.
 * The form also includes some additional instructions for the user to follow when uploading their recipes to assist them with the process.

-*As a frequent user, I want to be find new recipes to cook*
+*As a frequent user, I want to find new recipes to cook*
 * Recipes on the ‘Find a Recipe’ page have been organised to display the newest recipes first, making it easy for a returning visitor to be able to view new recipes, rather than need to look for them.

 *As a frequent user, I want to be able to share recipes that I like to my social network pages*